Govrn-HQ/bloom/crypto-wallet/specs.md

 ## Purpose
-Create a command line interface of a publicly downloadable desktop wallet with the following features.
-(Note: I still need to dockerize the project.)
+Create a command line interface of a publicly downloadable desktop wallet with the following features. ([Docker image available on this dockerhub repo](https://hub.docker.com/repository/docker/christineabc/python-wallet).)

 ## Features
 1. Generates asymmetric keys